librazhd7/gentoo/README.md

 > [!TIP]
 > to enable unit to start automatically at boot: `systemctl enable .service/.socket` \
 > to start unit immediately: `systemctl start .service/.socket`                      \
-> to select the hostname for the system: `hostnamectl hostname gentoo`               \
+> to select the hostname for the system: `hostnamectl hostname tux`                  \
 > to select the timezone for the system: `timedatectl set-timezone Europe/Stockholm`

 ### journalctl [^17]